RussTheAerialist/doomsparkle/content/fourtyeight.md

 audio, and prep the final mix of the dialogue tracks and any environment tracks necessary.

-**Makeup Artist**: It is a horror film, so makeup may be critical.
+**Makeup Artist**: It is a horror film, so makeup is crucial.
 We'd love to have someone with SFX makeup experience, who can work fast, and can be part of the idea generation process to tell us what is and isn't feasible.